lindalu-MSFT/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 - The web project is named  **HelloProjectODataWeb**.
 It includes the webpages, JavaScript files, CSS files, images, references, and configuration files for the web content in the task pane.
 The web project targets the .NET Framework 4.
 Procedure 4 and Procedure 5 show how to modify the files in the web project to create the functionality of the  **HelloProjectOData** add-in.

 ### Procedure 2.
-To create the HelloProjectOData add-in for Project
+Create the HelloProjectOData add-in for Project

 1. Run Visual Studio 2015 as an administrator, and then select  **New Project** on the Start page.